connervieira/Predator/CONFIGURATION.md

         - It should be noted that some regions will have varying license plate formatting guidelines.
 In this case, setting this preference could inadvertently cause Predator to filter out valid plates.
             - If you want to skip the preference prompt associated with this setting, but you don't want to supply a license plate format, set this preference to a single space.
                 - Example: `default_license_plate_format = " "`

+### Real-time Mode Push Notification Settings

+All settings in this section are related to network-based push notifications via Gotify.

+- `push_notifications_enabled`
+    - This setting determines whether or not Predator will attempt to send push notifications using a Gotify server.
+    - This value is a boolean value, and should only ever be set to `True` or `False`
+- `gotify_server`
+    - This setting specifies the Gotify server that Predator will attempt to use.
+It should include the protocol and port number.
+    - This value must be configured if `push_notifications_enabled` is set to `True`
+    - Example:
+- `gotify_application_token`
+    - This setting specifies the Gotify application token that Predator will attempt to use to send notifications through the specified Gotify server.
+    - This value must be configured if `push_notifications_enabled` is set to `True`
+    - Example:
+        `AJrhgGs83mL22kZ`

 ## Dash-cam Mode Configuration